Cómo Nace el Universo

 Trevi promoted the album by performing in a number of TV shows in different countries between 2004 and 2005.
 Also, she embarked on a tour called "Trevolution Tour" to promote the album, which at some point in 2005 had to be canceled due to Trevi's pregnancy.
-Trevi's image during this era was more mature and refined in comparison to her previous looks and outfits.
+The songs performed in this tour were recorded for Trevi's album La Trayectoria, released two years after this album.
+Trevi's image during this era was more mature and refined in comparison to her previous more outlandish and risqué looks and outfits.